 Australia is one of the world's biggest lithium producers and home to several listed lithium miners.
 ASX lithium stocks include Pilbara Minerals (PLS), Altura Mining (AJM) and Orocobre (ORE).

-Investors often tie lithium demand to the rise of electric vehicles, however the chemical has a number of important uses.
+Investors often tie lithium demand to the rise of electric vehicles, however, the chemical has a number of other important uses.
 Read on to find out how you can invest in lithium stocks, the pros and risks.

 Lithium stocks are companies in the lithium industry.
 There are two main types of lithium companies: lithium producers and companies that rely on lithium as a raw material.